christianjwilliams3/SC_vets/README.md

 # Vets

 Welcome to my first gem!
 This gem is using yelp fusions api to receive information about the Name, Location, & Rating from yelp and will display it after your selection.
-If you wish to exit at anytime you can input bye.
+Typing exit will remove you from the program.
 ## Installation

 Add this line to your application's Gemfile: